SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 Rarity pulled away from the hug and asked, "Would you like some celebratory pancakes?"

-Fluttershy said, "Yes, is it Pinkie's recipe, I really like her pancakes."
+"Yes, is it Pinkie's recipe, I really like her pancakes."

 "Yes," Rarity answered.
-"Let's go to the kitchen."
-She up from the couch and went into the kitchen.
+"Let's go to the kitchen," she said before she got up from the couch and went into the kitchen.

 Fluttershy followed her into the kitchen and sat down at the table.
 "Thanks for the pancakes, I need the energy if we're going to do more practicing."

-"You are most welcome, darling, you've earned it," Rarity said.
+"You are most welcome, darling, you've earned it."

 Rarity began making the pancakes while Fluttershy waited patiently.
 She was about to pour the pancake batter into a pan when she heard a knock at her door.